barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 #### Application

-You will need to create a new Application with MA-TLS enabled.
+You will need to create a new Application in the sandbox with MA-TLS enabled.
 ![Certificates](../assets/images/openbanking/006-certificates.png)

 #### APIs